MichaelRamamonjisoa/MVA-master/NLP/TwitterNormalization/README.md

 - contextual information (the context surrounding a given position helps guessing which correct word are possible in this position)
 - formal similarity iformation (a misspelled/non-standard word is usually similar to its correct counterpart)

-You are advised to program your system in Python, but this is not mandatory (although using context2vec makes Python a reasonable choice)

 For dealing with contextual information, you will use the [*context2vec* program](https://github.com/orenmel/context2vec).

-For dealing with formal similarity, you will use the notion of edit distance as computed by the Levenshtein algortithm (or any improvement thereof that you would prefer).
+For dealing with formal similarity, you will use the notion of edit distance as computed by the Levenshtein algorithm (or any improvement thereof that you would prefer).
 You are requested to code yourself the algorithm using dynamic programming (i.e. you are not allowed to use an existing package for computing edit distance).

 Beyond these constraints, you are free to do whatever you feel useful:
 - You can train context2vec models or use existing ones (if you want to re-train context2vec, you will need a training corpus, which you can create by using tweet corpus creation tools; alternatively, you can play with the corpus provided in this folder).